TerraFusion/basicFusion/README.md

 Please see KNOWN ISSUES for issues specific to compiling the BF program.

 ### bfutils
 bfutils is a Python package written specifically to support many of the high-level operations in Basic Fusion.
-This package is automatically installed into your BasicFusion virtenv's site-packages directory by configureEnv.sh.
+This package is automatically installed into your ~/.local/lib/ directory by configureEnv.sh.
 Some useful functions this package can perform:

 - Finding Terra orbit start times
 - Submitting Globus transfers
 - Determining if an input Terra file is appropriate for inclusion in the BasicFusion product

-After sourcing the virtenv, you can import the package in any script using:
+After activating the Blue Waters Python environment (bwpy-environ), you can import the package in any script using:

 `import bfutils`